TACC/Lmod/docs/source/060_locating.rst

 #.
 The user may specify *N*/default as *N/V*/default which is exactly
    the same as *N* or *N/V*.
 Namely Lmod removes the string "/default" and then continues as if it was never there.
 #.
+If there is an exact match and the exact match is marked default
+   then this marked default is chosen no matter which directory it is in.
+#.
 It looks for an exact match in all ``MODULEPATH`` directories.
 It
    picks the first match it finds.
 #.
 If there is no exact match then Lmod finds the first match for the